 The other most important macronutrient that you may consume is protein.
-Out of the three main daily meals, you may easily incorporate protein snacks like jerky (dehydrated lean trimmed meat), hard-boiled eggs, and yogurt in one of your meals.
-Regular consumption of protein throughout the day is more beneficial than one or two larger servings for absorption and muscle repair after workouts.
-Meeting your daily protein requirements may be a challenging task, so you may consider foods like fish, legumes, and hemp seeds that contain more than 10g per serving.
+Out of the three main daily meals, incorporate protein snacks like lean meats, hard-boiled eggs, and yogurt in one of your meals.
+Consuming protein regularly throughout the day is more beneficial than one-two larger servings for absorption and muscle repair after workouts.
+Meeting your daily protein requirements may be a challenging task.
+So you may consider foods like fish, legumes, and hemp seeds that contain more than 10g per serving.

-Which food items should you cut down while walking long-distance?
+Which food items should you cut down while doing long-distance walks?

-Long-distance walking does not involve high-intensity exertion, so sports gels and chews are less useful and may contribute to weight gain or a rapid rise in blood sugar.
+Long-distance walks do not involve high-intensity exertion.
+So sports gels and chews are less useful and may contribute to weight gain or rise in blood sugar.
 Use these sparingly or in race-walking situations.

-Even though you are not doing high-intensity running, you still need to meet your hydration needs during long endurance walking to account for energy expenditure and sweating.
+Despite not doing high-intensity running you need to meet your hydration needs during long-distance walks to account for energy expenditure and sweating.
 The factors that influence your hydration needs include the ambient temperature, body size, gender, and exertion level.
-If you weigh more and walk in hotter weather conditions, your sweat rate will be higher and your hydration needs will rise dramatically.
+If you weigh more and walk in hotter conditions, your sweat rate will be higher and hydration needs will rise.

-Regular fluid consumption throughout the walk and properly rehydrating after walking will actively prevent dehydration and ensure you are ready to walk again the next day.
+Regular fluid consumption throughout the walk and properly rehydrating after walking will actively prevent dehydration.
+Moreover, you will be ready to walk again the next day.
 The specific electrolytes that need replenishing are sodium, potassium, magnesium, and calcium.
-A good trick for staying hydrated while exercising is to drink before you get thirsty and to take small sips at regular intervals.
+A good trick for staying hydrated while exercising is drinking before getting thirsty and taking small sips at regular intervals.

 How can you track your progress?

-While fitness trackers are not 100% accurate, they are a valuable tool to help give an idea of the calories you are expending while walking.
-Once you know about what you are burning, ensure that you are consuming a balanced diet that is aligned with your personal body composition goals.
+While fitness trackers are not 100% accurate, they can give an idea of the calories you are expending while walking.
+Once you know about what you are burning, consume a balanced diet aligned with your personal body composition goals.

-Working with a sports dietitian can help line up everything and ensure that you consume all nutrients and refrain from over-consuming unnecessary food items.
+Working with a sports dietitian can help line up everything.
+You end up consuming all nutrients and refrain from over-consuming unnecessary food items.
 Sticking to a nutritious diet rich in complex carbohydrates and proteins, and maintaining daily hydration levels will help you train and recover like a pro.